 In this section, you will learn how to insert, update, and delete data from tables using various MySQL statements.

-- Inserting data into tables using MySQL INSERT statement – you will learn how to use various forms of the
+- INSERT – learn how to use various forms of the

 INSERTstatement to insert data into database tables.

 - INSERT IGNORE – explain you the

 INSERT IGNOREstatement that inserts rows into a table and ignore rows that cause errors or exceptions.